Andy Spencer MBACP Registered - Couples & Individual Counsellor

 The first session is an opportunity for me to understand what brought you to counselling and for you to ask me whatever you wish to ask.
 We can then decide together whether or not I can be of help.

 I use a sliding scale according to individual circumstances of £45-60 for individual counseling and £70 for couples counseling per session.
 I ask for 24 hours notice of cancellation.
-I work with clients of age 16 and older.
+I work with clients aged 16 and older.